Xuanphu108/math-expression-recognition/README.md

 encode image features with bilstm

-resize images to 2:1 aspect ratio
+encode each row of feature map with rnn

+encode last timestep's hidden state with lstm

+Larger models

 render predicted latex **Do later**

 Use im2latex dataset for pretraining http://lstm.seas.harvard.edu/latex/

 ## Done

+Rename image to math **Done**

+resize images to 2:1 aspect ratio **Worse**

 use doubly stochastic attention and loss *consider later; they alter attention heatmaps* **Done**